Fagonia cretica

-Fagonia cretica is a plant of rocky coastlines.
-It is a creeping plant and has star-shaped, 5-narrow petal, violet to light violet flowers.
+Zygophyllum creticum is a plant of rocky coastlines.
+It is a creeping plant with fleshy leaves and star-shaped flowers with 5-narrow, purple or violet to light violet petals.

 Properties

 The plant has a sweet, bitter, sharp and sour taste according to different stages of growth and parts.
-The flowers are purple.
 The plant has a large number of small fruits near the thorns.